professorku/Tidemate/README.md

 TideMate is a full-stack Boatbnb-style marketplace for boat listings, bookings, favorites, reviews, chat, and notifications.

+NB: This project is under active development and was built as a student/portfolio project.
+Some features are still being improved.

 ## Stack

 - Frontend: React, Vite, React Router, Tailwind CSS, Axios, Leaflet